-When it comes to our DIY van conversion, the process has been anything but glamorous.
-Buying a house and a van in the span of a year has left us financially limited.
-Instead of going big from the start, we’ve gone straight to having fun on trips.
-Everything done to make the van a mobile base has been on a lean budget.
+When it comes to my DIY van conversion, the process has been anything but glamorous.
+Buying a house and a van in the span of a year has left us financially limited in terms of the buildout.
+That’s ok though, my priority has been to go straight to having fun on adventures.
+Everything done to make the van a mobile base has been on a meager budget.
 Not just financially, but in terms of time as well.
 Building out a van into a tiny home on wheels is extremely time-consuming, hence the high cost charged by van outfitters.

-On the upside, doing it myself has been an experience I don’t think I would be willing to trade.
-Although the build feels a bit shoddy when compared to the beautiful conversions we regularly see on the road, I’ve learned that with patience and a ton of sanding, it’s possible to get livable results that we’re more than happy to travel in.
+On the upside, doing it myself has been a learning experience well worth the time and trouble.
+Although my build is a bit unimpressive compared to the beautiful conversions we regularly see on the road, I’ve learned that with patience and a ton of sanding, it’s possible to get livable results that are more than usable.

-We also were tired of bending over to watch dishes.
-I had initially modeled the sink after a cabinet I had salvaged off the side of the road.
-While it worked at the time, now that I knew I was happy with our layout, I decided to raise the height of the sink, and built a new box for it.
-To build it, I invested in two sheets of sanded plywood.
+As Inga didn’t care for the cheap wood and gray paint I used for the initial cabinet, I decided to rebuild the cabinet box.
+We also were tired of bending over to watch dishes, so it was an opportunity to address that.
+I had initially modeled the sink after a cabinet I saw at the store.
+While it worked at the time, now that I knew I was happy with our layout, I decided to raise the height of the sink.
+This time I spent a bit more, investing in two sheets of sanded plywood.
 I initially was going to use birch — a nicer wood but the cost of it made me hesitate; I’m still on a very tight budget and the sanded plywood looked like it could do the job, with a similar look.
-I also spent that bit of budget on a much nicer looking IKEA Karlby countertop, (walnut, $169) inspired by my friend Chase’s van. (who was in turn modeled on the Faroutride van)
+I also spent that bit of budget on a much nicer-looking IKEA Karlby countertop, (walnut, $169) inspired by my friend Chase’s van. (which was in turn modeled on the Faroutride van)

 It wasn’t the most elegant solution, but it’s solid and after the sink is installed you don’t see the inside anyway.